Sivnerof/Try-Hack-Me/Write-Ups/c4ptur3-th3-fl4g/c4ptur3-th3-fl4g.md

 ### Flag 9

+All these numbers lie in the range 32-116.
+Quick ways to tell these are decimal:

+1. Most numbers lie between 65-90 (lowercase a-z) or 97-122 (uppercase a-z) on the <abbr title="American Standard Code For Information Interchange">ASCII</abbr> chart.

+2. The lowest number corresponds with the space character in ASCII.

+Plugging the values into CyberChef and selecting "From Decimal" reveals the hidden message.

 ```
 85 110 112 97 99 107 32 116 104 105 115 32 66 67 68

 Unpack this BCD
 ```

 ### Flag 10